random-guys/backend-developer-test/README.md

 # Duration

-5 days
+7 days

 # NB:

 Please send an email to acknowledge the receipt of this document.
-Your time will regardless of your acknowledgement.